philbowles/h4plugins/docs/ccc.md

 ### `h4/show/fs`

-*If* you have remembered to upload your LittleFS image, then you should see soemthing like this, which are the files used by the webserver:
+*If* you have remembered to upload your LittleFS image, then you should see something like this, which are the files used by the webserver:

 ![empty](../assets/showfs.jpg)